HIPAA vs GDPR vs PCI

-GDPR considers personal data everything that can be associated with an identified or identifiable individual.
+GDPR considers personal data as everything associated with an identified or identifiable individual.

 Who Does It Affect?

 GDPR affects a much broader set of organizations than HIPAA does.
-In a nutshell, if an organization does business in the European Union or simply stores data from EU residents, it must comply with the GDPR.
+If an organization does business in the European Union or simply stores data from EU residents, it must comply with the GDPR.

-Last but not least, we have PCI DSS, which is related to online payments.
+Last but not least, we have PCI DSS, a regulation for online payments.

 Definition and Brief History